Myelitis

 Comment: The novel coronavirus joins the list of potential causes of acute transverse myelitis.

-Comment: In this review, most patients were male (62%) with an average median age of 42 years.
+Comment: In this review, most patients were male (62%), with an average median age of 42.
 Myelitis was 60% of cases.
 Toxocara antibodies were found more often in the blood (99%) than CSF (93%).
-Steroids and albendazole for three weeks were the most used therapies but complete remission was uncommon.
-Suspect if eosinophilia seen and high CSF anti-Toxocara ab in CSF.
+Steroids and albendazole for three weeks were the most used therapies, but complete remission was uncommon.
+Suspect if eosinophilia is seen and high CSF anti-Toxocara ab in CSF.

-Comment: Spinal involvement can be seen with tuberculous radiculomyelitis, tuberculoma, myelitis, syringomyelia, vertebral bony infection and very rarely spinal tuberculous abscess.
+Comment: Spinal involvement can be seen in tuberculous radiculomyelitis, tuberculoma, myelitis, syringomyelia, vertebral bony infection, and rarely spinal tuberculous abscess.
 High cerebrospinal fluid protein content is often a risk factor for arachnoiditis.
 The most important differential diagnosis of tuberculous arachnoiditis is meningeal carcinomatosis.

-Comment: Sarcoid can present ~10% of the time with neurological s/s.
-Myelitis is not uncommon along with leptomeningeal enhancement, granulomatous inflammation in brain parenchyma.
+Comment: Sarcoid can present ~10% of the time with neurological symptoms.
+Myelitis is not uncommon, along with leptomeningeal enhancement and granulomatous inflammation in brain parenchyma.

 Comment: Review of 12 cases in world literature.

-Comment: Myelitis along with encephalitis, myelitis, Guillain-Barré syndrome (GBS) and mononeuropathies may be a consequence of Dengue and increasingly recognized.
+Comment: Myelitis, along with encephalitis, myelitis, Guillain-Barré syndrome (GBS) and mononeuropathies, may be a consequence of Dengue and is increasingly recognized.

 Comment: Evaluation of complete or partial TM with suggestions to obtain antibodies for neuromyelitis optica (NMO)–immunoglobulin G (IgG) antibodies in patients presenting with clinical acute complete transverse myelitis (ACTM) features.
-The presence of NMO-IgG antibodies (aquaporin-4–specific antibodies) should be considered useful in determining increased TM recurrence risk.
+NMO-IgG antibodies (aquaporin-4–specific antibodies) should be considered helpful in determining increased TM recurrence risk.
 The guideline does not address infectious drivers.

 Comment: Report of ATM in a boy of 12 from Europe.
 This is a rare problem due to Lyme disease.
 The report also highlights that the CSF/blood index may be negative early in infection, although authors do point out that recent EBV may have been a contributing cause or factor.

-Comment: Review of 290 pts in 89 articles notes that both the GI and CNS are the most common sites of active infection--including transverse myelitis.
+Comment: A review of 290 patients in 89 articles notes that the GI and CNS are the most common sites of active infection, including transverse myelitis.

-Comment: Cases described in an adolescent and a 46-year old adult.
-Six cases previously described in the literature.
-Mechanism unclear as is the case with the much more common Bartonella encephalitis/encephalopathy occurring in acute infection.
+Comment: Cases described in an adolescent and a 46-year-old adult.
+Six cases were previously described in the literature.
+The mechanism is unclear, as is the case with the much more common bartonella encephalitis/encephalopathy occurring in acute infection.

 Comment: Case study with images.
 Pt with Garin-Bujadoux-Bannwarth syndrome and myelitis with strong serological responses to Borrelia.
 Symptoms resolved with two weeks of cefotaxime therapy.

-Comment: With improved diagnostic techniques including PCR, the number of "idiopathic" cases may be decreasing compared to historical series.
+Comment: With improved diagnostic techniques, including PCR, the number of "idiopathic" cases may decrease compared to historical series.
 This study of 288 patients identified 15.6% as idiopathic.

 Rating: Important